Villarceau circles: Example

 The slicing plane is chosen to be tangent to the torus at two points while passing through its center.
-It is tangent at (16⁄5, 0, 12⁄5) and at (−16⁄5, 0, −12⁄5).
+It is tangent at (0, 16/5, 12/5) and at (0, -16/5, -12/5).
 The angle of slicing is uniquely determined by the dimensions of the chosen torus.
 Rotating any one such plane around the z-axis gives all of the Villarceau circles for that torus.

 Existence and equations

 A proof of the circles’ existence can be constructed from the fact that the slicing plane is tangent to the torus at two points.
 One characterization of a torus is that it is a surface of revolution.
-Without loss of generality, choose a coordinate system so that the axis of revolution is the z axis.
-Begin with a circle of radius r in the xz plane, centered at (R, 0, 0).
+Without loss of generality, choose a coordinate system so that the axis of revolution is the z axis (see the figure to the right).
+Begin with a circle of radius r in the yz plane, centered at (0, R, 0):

-Sweeping replaces x by (x2 + y2)1/2, and clearing the square root produces a quartic equation.
+Sweeping this circle around the z axis replaces y by (x2 + y2)1/2, and clearing the square root produces a quartic equation for the torus: